im-infomagnus/paypal-docs-KR/lessons/standard-integration/README.md

 ## Instructions

+### Using GitHub Codespaces

+1. The checkout page will automatically open in a new browser window.

+### Local setup

 1. [Create an application](https://developer.paypal.com/dashboard/applications/sandbox/create)
 3. Rename `.env.example` to `.env` and update `CLIENT_ID` and `APP_SECRET`
 2. Replace `test` in `public/index.html` with your app's client-id